 Well-known to us as disease-causing agents, viruses are deceivingly simple organisms, little more than some nucleic acid within a protein container.
-They are 'parasitic particles' most about 40 nanometers in size.
-Viruses attach themselves to a living cell and inject a bit of nucleic acid into the cell; the injected nucleic acid directs the living cell to produce viruses.
+They are 'parasitic particles' most about 40 nanometers in characteristic size.
+Viruses attach themselves to a living cell and inject a dose of nucleic acid into the cell; the injected nucleic acid directs the living cell to produce viruses.
 Generally, viruses are 'host-specific' only attacking or pirating a single species.
-They are very abundant in the sea; a tablespoon of seawater, 5 ml, commonly contains about 50 million viruses.
+They are very abundant in the sea; a tablespoon of seawater, with five ml commonly containing about 50 million viruses.
 As bacteria (or prokaryotes) are the most common potential host organisms in the sea, most viruses are bacteriophages (bacteria-consuming).

 Protists are eukaryotic, possessing a membrane-bound nucleus, but are single-celled or acellular organisms.
 The group includes all eukaryotic organisms which are not multi-cellular.
 Thus, it is a group of organisms united more by what they are not- multicellular- than by ancestry or common ecological characteristics.
 Marine protists typically range in size from 2 to 200 micrometers.
 Whereas viruses are parasites, and prokaryotes are osmotrophs or autotrophs, marine protist provide examples of these distinct life-styles as well as certain combinations of strategies.